If you follow the process you will be successful. It will take about 2-3 months of efficient activity.

 You can download a file which has all the required forms for chartering, including the Application to Organise.
 Go to Build a Toastmaster Club.

 You will find the forms on pp.19-20.
 It would probably be advisable to get help in the details for the second page.
-You could contact the District 17 New Clubs Coordinator David Nicholas or the District 17 Marketing Director Peta Rakela.
+You can contact the District 17 Club Growth Director Tim Blackburn.

-It costs US$125 which is about A$140 at present (October 2014).
+It costs US$125 which is about A$180 at present (June 2019).
 For that you get a big box with 20 New Member kits, and a lot of other helpful publications.
 Please note that District 17 is not permitted to provide any funds for the Application to Organise, nor is the District or a club permitted to pay for any member joining fees.

 You will need for the Demonstration Meeting